SWS-Methodology/Standards/workflow.md

 R CMD check <tarball_file>
 ```

 Make sure all the tests are passed without warning.
+Once the package
+passess the check, a pull request can be issued.

 **NOTE (Michael): The checking should also be implemented with
 Continuous Integration**